-Mark wrote to meet the need of this group.

-Mark is the Gospel of action.
-The word that occurs more than any other is the little conjunction "and."
-A teacher I had in rhetoric class would have failed me if I'd turned in a paper with as many "ands" in it as does Mark's Gospel.
+The world got tired of that.
+Mark wrote to meet the need of the strong man.
+Mark is the Gospel of miracles; it is the Gospel of action.
+The word that occurs more than any other word is the little conjunction "and."
+A teacher I had in rhetoric would have failed me if I'd turned in a paper that had as many "ands" in it as does Mark's Gospel.
 But Mark didn't fail.
-He wrote what the Romans wanted to hear-"Jesus did this ... and He did that ... and He did the other thing."
+He wrote what the Romans wanted to hear - "Jesus did this...and He did that...and He did the other thing."
 The Roman wanted to know that.
-He believed that law and justice, as was represented by Rome, got action throughout the world.
-And it did-under Roman rule, it was death for anybody that resisted.
-No one could flee, because Rome had a secret service that reached out over three continents and the islands of the sea.
+He believed that law, as was represented by him, got action throughout the world - and it did.
+It was death for anybody that resisted.
+No one could flee away because Rome had a secret service that reached out everywhere - over three continents and the islands of the sea round about.
 The Gospel of Mark was written to meet the need of that man.

-It is also the Gospel of miracles.
-Our Lord said, "The Son of Man did not come to be served, but to serve"-to do something-"and to give His life a ransom for many" (Matthew 20:28).
-One day a little Jew-crippled, ill, and heart-sick-stumbled down the Apian Way into Rome.
-He had already written, "For I am not ashamed of the gospel of Christ, for it is the power [not exousian, delegated power, but dunamis, dynamite power] of God to salvation ..."
-(Romans 1:16).
+It was the Gospel of miracles.
+And it is in this Gospel that our Lord said, "The Son of man came, not to be ministered unto, but to minister" - to do something - "and to give his life a ransom for many" (Mark 10:45).
+One day a little Jew, crippled, ill, and heart-sick, stumbled down the Apian Way into Rome.
+He had already written, "For I am not ashamed of the gospel of Christ; for it is the power [not exousian, delegated power, but dunamis, dynamite power] of God unto salvation" (Romans 1:16).
 Do you want to know if it was dynamite or not?
 Read Gibbon in his Decline and Fall of the Roman Empire.
-He says the Gospel

-Paul brought in was one of the factors that shook Rome to its foundations.
+He says that the gospel Paul brought in was one of the factors that shook Rome to its foundations.
 It couldn't stand up against it.
-My friend, the Gospel of Mark is brief and written for the man of action.
+My friend, the Gospel of Mark is a brief Gospel, and it is the Gospel written for the man of action.